 Starting this spring (2018), I will be training healthcare providers to offer balance screens so that more events can be staffed throughout the county.
 Even though I left my post after serving a combined total of eight years as the co-chair of the task force (with a one-year break when I traveled), I remain the clinical leader and offer a lot of volunteer time to support the group.

 What is your favorite part of being an entrepreneur?

 Writing and creating content for my courses and blogs is my favorite part of the blended role, because I can translate what I hear and learn from my patients into teachable moments for others who have the same questions or struggles.

 I also love that I can get involved with the professional community and represent a different modality of practice.
 I’ve been an APTA member since 1999, and have served as a representative of the San Diego district of the CPTA!

 What is your least favorite part of entrepreneurship?

 My least favorite part of the role is the financial uncertainty that comes with entrepreneurship and the cost of running a good business.

-In addition to paying fees to credit card companies and Uncle Sam’s taxes, I also have retained three attorneys to help me with various aspects of my business, along with:
+In addition to paying fees to credit card companies and Uncle Sam’s taxes, I also work with:

 - A bookkeeper